stonemjs/docs/src/docs/essentials/configuration.md

 ## The Role of Env in the Continuum

-In the Continuum Architecture, configuration is part of the **external context** — it’s unpredictable, environment-specific, and often unknown until runtime.
+In the Continuum Architecture, configuration is part of the **external context**, it’s unpredictable, environment-specific, and often unknown until runtime.
 That’s why Stone.js doesn’t treat configuration as just a static object, but as a **relationship** between your application and its deployment environment.

-Your application doesn’t **own** its configuration — it **adapts** to it.
+Your application doesn’t **own** its configuration, it **adapts** to it.

 This means: